coinbase/salus/README.md

 ## Dependency Tracking

-Salus also parses dependency files and reports on what libraries and version are being used in any given project.
+Salus also parses dependency files and reports which libraries and versions are being used.
 This can be useful for tracking dependencies across your fleet.

 Currently supported languages are:
 - Ruby
-- Node
+- Node.js
 - Python
 - Go

 ## Configuration

 Salus is designed to be [highly configurable](docs/configuration.md) so that it can work in many different types of environments and with many different scanners.
-Salus supports environment variable interpolation and cascading configurations.
-Salus can read configuration and post reports over HTTP.
+It supports environment variable interpolation and cascading configurations, and can read configuration and post reports over HTTP.

 Sometimes it's necessary to ignore certain CVEs, rules, tests, groups, directories, or otherwise modify the default configuration for a scanner.
 The [docs/scanners directory](docs/scanners) explains how to do so for each scanner that Salus supports.